VTin EYPRO Action Cam

-What is interesting, though, is the interface, which is barely different from that of a SJ4000.
-Under the Version menu item, the camera is run as 96655, which suggests a Novatek N96655 image processor.
-This is also used in the SJ5000.
-Which image sensor was used, however, is not known.
-The firmware comes from January 2016.
+What is interesting, however, is the user interface, which is little different from that of an SJ4000.
+Under the menu item Version, the camera is listed as 96655, which suggests a Novatek N96655 image processor.
+This is also used on the SJ5000.
+However, it is not known which image sensor was used.
+The firmware is from January 2016.

 To use WiFi mode, you have to download an app that is available for both Android and iOS.
 In Google PlayStore, this app is called "Final Cam" (Link to the app) to find.
-If you do not have an appstore, you can also get the app from another source.
-The link is located on the back of the operating instructions in the form of a QR code.
-Via the app, the VicTsing EYPRO can then be controlled with connected Wi-Fi, as well as you can make recording settings and transferred shot to the smartphone / tablet or watch.
+If you don't have an app store, you can also get the app from another source.
+The link can be found on the back of the operating instructions in the form of a QR code.
+Via the app, the VicTsing EYPRO can then be controlled with a connected WLAN, and you can also make recording settings and transfer or view recorded recordings on the smartphone / tablet.

 Video, picture and sound quality

-Most important, of course, is the video and image quality.
-Videos captures the VicTsing VTin EYPRO with a resolution up to 1080p and 30 pictures-per-second.
-A lower resolution with 720p at 60 and 30 pictures-per-second is also supported.
+The most important is of course the video and image quality.
+The VicTsing VTin EYPRO records videos with a resolution of up to 1080p and 30 frames per second.
+A lower resolution of 720p at 60 and 30 frames per second is also supported.